-Ingress: the incoming packets received by the mirrored port will be copied to the mirroring port.
+Ingress: Select whether to monitor the ingress traffic.
+When the ingress is enabled, the ingress traffic received by the mirrored port will be copied to the mirroring port.

-Egress: the outgoing packets sent by the mirrored port will be copied to the mirroring port.
+Egress: Select whether to monitor the egress traffic.
+When the egress is enabled, the outgoing packets sent by the mirrored port will be copied to the mirroring port.